Williampsp1/Fetch-Image/README.md

 Small project showing how to fetch images and display them

 Features
-- Uncomment line of code in onAppear() to show a sorted grid of 50 images or a single random image
+- Uncomment line of code in task { } to show a sorted grid of 50 images or a single random image
 - Pass in a random string, the size of the image and a placeholder image in the function.
 - Unit tests